 The exams are approved or not approved by the student's appointed committee members and by the teachers of the doctoral required or core courses.
 If the written exam, or any portion thereof, is not passed, the committee chair, the appropriate faculty, and the Graduate Coordinator will determine, if appropriate, what the student must accomplish in order to secure a satisfactory pass.
 If a portion of the written exam is evaluated as a "partial pass," the examiner will indicate that either a written follow-up is required or that the deficiency will be addressed at the oral exam.
-See below if the committee determines that the written exam as a whole is not adequate to move into the oral.
-(The exam over the core/required courses usually must be satisfactorily passed before the student proceeds to the oral exam, as the faculty from the core/required courses may not be on the oral exam committee.)
+If the committee determines that the written exam as a whole is not adequate to move into the oral, see the procedure below.
+(The written exam over the core/required courses usually must be satisfactorily passed before the student proceeds to the oral exam, because the faculty from the core/required courses may not be on the oral exam committee.)